jonahgiaquinto/jonahg.github.io/index.md

 ### Projects

-Profit Incentives and its Effect on Worker Preformance.
+Profit Incentives and its Effect on Worker Preformance- An experiment in observing the quality of work produced by two seperate groups of workers assigned to identical tasks with different pay rates.
 <img src="images/dummy_thumbnail.jpg?raw=true"/>

 ---